zixin448/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Each `Student` stores their own results.
 The `Tutorial` does not contain student results.
     * Pros:
         * Less hierarchical design - easier to understand code.
-        * Retrieving a student is faster as it only requires searching within the student's results list for the requested assessment.
+        * Can quickly display the results for all assessments of a student.
+However, this feature is deemed less important than displaying the results of all students in a class for a particular assessment, which helps TAs gauge the relative performance and needs of students.
     * Cons:
-        * Displaying the list of results of a tutorial may take more time and requires accessing each student in the tutorial.
+        * Displaying the list of results of a tutorial requires accessing each student and searching in their assessment results list.
+This may require more complex code and slow down performance as compared to Alternative 1.

 ### Add student feature